valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 * **ConnectorManagementModule**

-  Connector-management has been deprecated and has been replaced by plugins.
+  Connector-management has been deprecated and replaced by plugins.

-* **OpenZaak**

-  Open-zaak has been deprecated and the functionality still in use has already been moved to different modules.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).